davecanderson/docs/docs/do-github-action-mix-deployment.md

 ::: info
 The initial deployment might take upto a minute for LetsEncrypt to generate and use the certificate with your domain.
 Make sure your DNS is all setup **before publishing the Release**, otherwise further delays related to DNS TTL will likely occur.
 If you are having problems with your app hosting, be sure to configure the logs in the nginx and your app docker containers for any startup issues.
-You can also run in attached mode to watch the output of these containers via `docker-compose -f ~/nginx-proxy-compose.yml up`.
+You can also run in attached mode to watch the output of these containers via `docker compose -f ~/nginx-proxy-compose.yml up`.
 :::

 ### GitHub Container Registry Pricing